An Algebraic Roadmap of Particle Theories, Part I: General construction

 In what may be viewed as a consistency condition, we introduced what we call the \it multivector condition. \rm This constraint dictates that minimal left ideal fermions transform in accordance with the multivectors that comprise them.
 As a result, for internal symmetries, we find that the adjoint, vector, and spinor representations now each transform infinitesimally under the commutator.
 The minimal left ideal spinors that we constructed constitute a special case where the commutator and left multiplication coincide.
-The condition is algebraically equivalent to, but conceptually distinct from, constraints of earlier authors fixing the volume form of a $\Lambda\C^5$ spinor.

 The multivector constraint, \citep{abstract}, put an end to the lingering B-L and chirality issues that once haunted~\citep{fh2}.
 It also offered one way to understand and consolidate the Spin(10) $\mapsto$ SU(5) symmetry breaking steps explained in~\citep{AGUTS}.